The Financial Cost of Trump’s War in Iran — and How It’s Hitting Americans’ Wallets

 While families are tightening their budgets, the Administration is preparing to spend even more on war.
 The White House is preparing to request an additional $200 billion in supplemental funding for its war in Iran this year – to say nothing of a $1.5 trillion defense budget in 2027.

-This war risks becoming another expensive, open-ended conflict that drains American resources while making life more expensive at home.
+This war is becoming another expensive, open-ended conflict that drains American resources while making life more expensive at home.
 American families should not be forced to pay the economic price for a war they never asked for.

-Updated: May 2026
+Updated: June 2026